5 Endangered Travel Experiences

 Mozambique's Food and Culture 11 Photos

 Village Culture in Romania

-Romania's mountain villages — especially in the Apuseni Mountains, now endangered by strip mining concerns — are home to an amazingly colorful traditional village culture.
-"It's like Pennsylvanian Dutch Country in the Alps," says one local.
-Spend a week in the old villages of the Carpathian and Apuseni mountains and you'll feel as if you've gone back in time to an age of kings, knights and ladies fair (men still kiss women's hands here in traditional greeting).
+Romania's mountain villages — especially those in the Apuseni Mountains, now endangered by strip-mining concerns — are home to an amazingly colorful traditional culture.
+It has been likened to a Pennsylvanian Dutch Country in the Alps.
+Spend a week in the old villages of the Carpathian and Apuseni mountains, and you'll feel as if you've gone back in time to an age of kings, knights and ladies fair (men here still kiss women's hands in traditional greeting).
 Horse lovers will find special delights in exploring a culture where people still use the family horse the way we use SUVs.
-Go now before Romania's inclusion in the European Union changes this way of life forever.